sahilm/fuzzy/README.md

 - Speed.
 Matches are returned in milliseconds.
 It's perfect for interactive search boxes.

-- The positions of matches is returned.
+- The positions of matches are returned.
 Allows you to highlight matching characters.

 - Unicode aware.